This is some text inside of a div block.

 Several developmental concerns at 18 months warrant immediate attention from your pediatrician.
 Your toddler not walking independently signals potential physical development delays that require evaluation.
 Language development becomes concerning when your child doesn't say at least three simple words or fails to point at interesting objects.

-The most critical warning sign involves regression - losing previously acquired skills like words, walking ability, or social engagement.
-According to the CDC, any skill loss requires immediate medical consultation as it may indicate underlying neurological conditions.
+The most critical warning sign involves regression — losing previously acquired skills like words, walking ability, or social engagement.
+Any skill loss requires immediate medical consultation as it may indicate underlying neurological conditions.

 Is Your Toddler on Track?